Art by, Hichico

 It is currently unknown who the original contractors are working for.
 Many have reported that it's clear that original contractors clearly have some sort of well-defined motive, with a group of original contractors sometimes even working together to get a single person to sign a deal, but it's unknown why this occurs or why they might work so hard to get someone to agree with them.
 This strange teamwork is rarely seen in recruited contractors.
 The best answer anyone has gotten from an original contractor about who they're working for was "The Big Man underground."

 Let's Make a Deal: A contractor may quickly draw up a "contract" with little difficulty.
-These contracts (while they can only directly affect the undersigned) are more than just legally binding, though; they're UNIVERSALLY binding (meaning that they can affect reality, so long as it gets a signature).
+These contracts are more than just legally binding, as people soon find out.

 • For some reason, they tend to be pretty good at guessing what a potential client needs, even when it differs from what they want.

-• Orginal contractors have been seen "shifting" in and out of the universe as if they were teleporting, though many reports have been put down as hallucinations and paranoia.
+• Original contractors have been seen "shifting" in and out of the universe as if they were teleporting, though many reports have been put down as hallucinations and paranoia.